 School of System ChangeWe know that growing a global community of change agents is our best chance to accelerate a transition to a sustainable future.
 Want to know more?
-System Change About us Blog Courses Contributors Basecamp#10 UK Starting on 22nd September 2020, we are offering a six-month learning journey to help you navigate complex challenges, map and diagnose systems and engage others with far-reaching change processes.
+System Change About us Blog Courses Contributors Resources Basecamp#10 UK Starting on 22nd September 2020, we are offering a six-month learning journey to help you navigate complex challenges, map and diagnose systems and engage others with far-reaching change processes.
 Change leaders from across Europe are invited to join us for our next UK-based learning programme, Basecamp#10, kicking off in September 2020.
 Take a look at the programme brochure for an overview, or read more about the course and application process below.
 NOTE: We are continually monitoring COVID-19 advice, with the safety of our team and participants our priority.
 In-person meetings will be based on the most-up-to-date advice, but we are well-prepared to deliver our material virtually if required. **Applications are now closed.** About the course About our participants More information About the course What will I get from the course?
 The participants on Basecamp#10 will complete this learning journey: Capable of understanding and diagnosing complex systems Equipped with a toolkit of varied systemic methods and approaches for developing and working on multi-stakeholder projects Prepared to make the right choices about where and how to act to create positive change Having tested their learning on complex, real-life sustainability challenges Ready to lead transformational change in their own field Linked to a powerful international network of people and support How is the course structured?
 The course runs over six months - from September 2020 to March 2021 and includes: Two in-person sessions: one in September in London, and one in December in Somerset, UK A collaborative team Fieldwork project, lasting 8 weeks Online learning with peer coaching and support from the School of System Change team “The School provided a constant prompt to put theory into practice and learn from it” Rachel Jetel, We Mean Business How much does it cost?
 Course fees are as follows, based on sector / professional context.
 VAT does not apply.
 Corporate / philanthropy / central government: £7,500 or 8,400 €* NGO / social enterprise / public sector: £5,250 or 5,880 € Small organisation / freelance / individual: £3,750 or 4,200 € *A 30% discount from this full fee is offered to corporate and government partners of Forum for the Future.
 Travel and accommodation costs are not included in the course fees, with the exception of your accommodation during the residential in-person session in December.
 How much time will I need to commit to the programme?
 In-person time: 8 days as a full cohort (two 4-day in-person sessions taking place in September and December) In-person and/or remote time: 3 - 4 days with your fieldwork team (depending on the project, this may be partially or fully remote; we’ll ensure you’re able to be there in person before assigning you to an in-person project) Remote only: Approximately 5 hours a week October to November: primarily working with fieldwork teams December to March 2021: online group sessions, readings, exercises on individual work, coaching time About our participants What are the criteria for participating?
 There are no specific minimum qualifications required to participate in Basecamp.
 However, we assume a base level of understanding of sustainability (defined broadly as social and environmental issues in today’s world), as we do not include any introduction or specific knowledge on this as part of the course.
 We expect that our participants will have varied sustainability backgrounds and contexts and this is fine (and in fact desired).
 We’ll be looking for a mix of issue expertise, whether that is waste management, social justice, economic inequality, or climate change.
 We are looking for inspired and intrepid individuals from business, non-profits, public sector organisations, and philanthropy, along with any other enablers of change (like consultants, designers, or entrepreneurs) to form a strong cohort of at least twenty participants.
 We expect you will have a strategic role and some decision-making capacity within your organisation, community, or professional context so that you are well placed to directly and promptly apply your learning, and to feasibly implement strategic changes.
 As a participant, you will identify a specific complex sustainability challenge (in the widest sense of the word, including social change), and commit to exploring that challenge (although it may evolve) during your applied learning journey - meaning that you’re up for scoping or planning a new piece of work, re-visiting a strategy, or otherwise shifting or building on your current work as you learn and test out your new skills.
 You need not be based in the UK but will need to be able to join the in-person sessions on the days specified above.
 If you are interested in joining an upcoming programme in the Americas or Asia instead, you can express your interest through this form here.
 Who will the other participants be?
 Each of our cohorts is different; our aim and one of our core programme design principles is for diversity across the group in the broadest sense of the word, including diversity of professional setting (large organisations and small, different sectors along with freelancers and independents), to diversity of sustainability issue and area of expertise.
 More information We understand that it's a big step to take on a new course, especially alongside a full-time job.
 If you’ve got questions, take a look at some FAQ's and Testimonials to see if we’ve answered them.
 How do I apply?
 Applications are now closed.
 We will allocate places in mid-July to ensure diversity across the group.